-Points will be awarded for individual competitions, team sprints and relays.
+Points will be awarded for all individual competitions and team sprints.

 For individual competitions, each Club will receive points for all club athletes in the top 30 of each category.

 For Team Sprints, each Club may score up to four male and up to four female teams per official class.
 Points will be awarded per team, not per individual.